-- 1.1 "Aboriginal Interests" means asserted aboriginal rights (including aboriginal title) or determined aboriginal rights (including aboriginal title) which are recognized and affirmed by section 35(1) of the Constitution Act.
-1982. - 1.2 "Administrative and/or Operational Decision" means a decision made by the Minister or a Delegated Decision Maker related to forest and range resources under provincial legislation as identified in the First Annual List and/or Annual List as defined in Appendix B. - 1.3 "Band Council Resolution" means a resolution of Hesquiaht First Nation having the form of Appendix D. - 1.4 "BC Fiscal Year" means a period beginning on April 1 of a calendar year and ending on March 31 of the next calendar year. - 1.5 "Delegated Decision Maker" and "DDM" means a person with authority, to make statutory decisions with respect to forest and range resources under provincial legislation as amended from time to time. - 1.6 "Designate" has the meaning given to that term in section 3.1.1.
+- 1.1 "Aboriginal Interests" means asserted aboriginal rights (including aboriginal title) or determined aboriginal rights (including aboriginal title) which are recognized and affirmed by section 35(1) of the Constitution Act, 1982. - 1.2 "Administrative and/or Operational Decision" means a decision made by the Minister or a Delegated Decision Maker related to forest and range resources under provincial legislation as identified in the First Annual List and/or Annual List as defined in Appendix B. - 1.3 "Band Council Resolution" means a resolution of Skawahlook First Nation having the form of Appendix D. - 1.4 "BC Fiscal Year" means a period beginning on April 1 of a calendar year and ending on March 31 of the next calendar year. - 1.5 "Delegated Decision Maker" and "DDM" means a person with authority, to make statutory decisions with respect to forest and range resources under provincial legislation as amended from time to time. - 1.6 "Designate" has the meaning given to that term in section 3.1.1.

-- 1.7 "Effective Date" means the date on which this Agreement has been ratified and signed by each of the Parties. - 1.8 "First Fiscal Year of the Term" has the meaning given to that term in section 3.3. - 1.9 "Forest Tenure Opportunity Agreement" means an agreement signed between the Minister and a First Nation that provides for the Minister to direct award forest tenure under the Forest Act. - 1.10 "Licensee" means a holder of a forest tenure or a range tenure. - 1.11 "Matrix" means the framework in Appendix B which will be used to define consultation between the Parties with respect to Operational and Administrative Decisions. - 1.12 "Minister" means the Minister of Forests, Lands and Natural Resource Operations having the responsibility, from time to time, for the exercise of powers in respect of forests and range matters. - 1.13 "Operational Plan" means a Forest Stewardship Plan, Woodlot Licence Plan, a Range Use Plan, or Range Stewardship Plan (as those terms are defined in forest and range legislation) that has or will have effect in the Hesquiaht First Nation's Traditional Territory. - 1.14 "Payment Account" has the meaning given to that term in section 3.1.3. - 1.15 "RP" means a reconciliation protocol between British Columbia and the Hesquiaht First Nation that creates a foundation for the reconciliation of aboriginal rights and/or aboriginal title with Crown sovereignty but is not a treaty in the meaning of section 35(1) of the Constitution Act, 1982. - 1.16 "Revenue Sharing Contribution" means each payment to be made by British Columbia to the Hesquiaht First Nation in accordance with Section 3.0 of this Agreement. - 1.17 "SEA" means a strategic engagement agreement between British Columbia and the Hesquiaht First Nation that describes a consultation process between the Hesquiaht First Nation and more than one natural resource ministry of the Government of British Columbia. - 1.18 "Term" has the meaning given to that term in section 11.1. - 1.19 "Timber Harvesting Land Base" means the portion of the total land area of a management unit considered by Ministry of Forest, Lands and Natural Resource Operations to contribute to, and be available for, long-term timber supply. - 1.20 "Traditional Territory" means the Hesquiaht First Nation's claimed or asserted Traditional Territory as shown in bold black on the map attached in Appendix A. - 1.21 "Treasury Board" means the cabinet committee of British Columbia defined in the Financial Administration Act.
+- 1.7 "Effective Date" means the date on which this Agreement has been ratified and signed by each of the Parties. - 1.8 "First Fiscal Year of the Term" has the meaning given to that term in section 3.3. - 1.9 "Licensee" means a holder of a forest tenure or a range tenure. - 1.10 "Matrix" means the framework in Appendix B which will be used to define consultation between the Parties with respect to Operational and Administrative Decisions. - 1.11 "Minister" means the Minister of Forests, Lands and Natural Resource Operations having the responsibility, from time to time, for the exercise of powers in respect of forests and range matters. - 1.12 "Operational Plan" means a Forest Stewardship Plan, Woodlot Licence Plan, a Range Use Plan, or Range Stewardship Plan (as those terms are defined in forest and range legislation) that has or will have effect in the Skawahlook First Nation's Traditional Territory. - 1.13 "Payment Account" has the meaning given to that term in section 3.1.3. - 1.14 "RA" means a reconciliation agreement between British Columbia and the Skawahlook First Nation that creates a foundation for the reconciliation of aboriginal rights and/or aboriginal title with Crown sovereignty but is not a treaty in the meaning of section 35(1) of the Constitution Act, 1982. - 1.15 "Revenue Sharing Contribution" means each payment to be made by British Columbia to the Skawahlook First Nation in accordance with Section 3.0 of this Agreement. - 1.16 "SEA" means a strategic engagement agreement between British Columbia and the Skawahlook First Nation that describes a consultation process between the Skawahlook First Nation and more than one natural resource ministry of the Government of British Columbia. - 1.17 "Forest Tenure Opportunity Agreement" means an agreement signed between the Minister and a First Nation that provides for the Minister to direct award forest tenure under the Forest Act. - 1.18 "Term" has the meaning given to that term in section 11.1. - 1.19 "Timber Harvesting Land Base" means the portion of the total land area of a management unit considered by Ministry of Forest, Lands and Natural Resource Operations to contribute to, and be available for, long-term timber supply. - 1.20 "Traditional Territory" means the Skawahlook First Nation's claimed or asserted Traditional Territory as shown in bold black on the map attached in Appendix A. - 1.21 "Treasury Board" means the cabinet committee of British Columbia defined in the Financial Administration Act.